 - 1. Examines the business drivers behind the information security analysis design process. - 2.
-Illustrate the major components, scope, and target audience for each of the levels of security policy - 3.
-Apply the suitable security technologies to segregate the organizations systems from the insecure Internet. - 4.
-Identify the underlying foundations of modern cryptosystems and analyze the traditional symmetric encryption systems with more modern asymmetric encryption systems. - 5.
-Interpret the several key laws, policies, standards and practices that shape the field of information security.
+Analyze the standards and practices involved in security policies. - 3.
+Apply the security technologies to segregate the organizations systems from the insecure Internet. - 4.
+Analyze the concepts behind traditional symmetric encryption systems with modern asymmetric encryption systems. - 5.
+Analyze the key laws, policies, standards and practices in the field of information security